rubenfonseca/rubymotion-roxorleaks/README.md

-# RoxorVM memleak with MagicalRecord example
+# RoxorVM memleak with Dispatch::Queue example

-This is a test project to show how RubyMotion is leaking an entire RoxorVM (144kb) everytime MagicalRecord creates a new private queue backed managed object context.
+This is a test project to show how RubyMotion is leaking an entire RoxorVM (144kb) everytime a new GCD queue is created.

 ## How to detect the leak?